-“I am generally hired to design the outfits and costumes for films with sleek characters,” says designer Luca Mosca, “roles than need to convey extreme elegance.”
+“I am generally hired to design the outfits and costumes for films with sleek characters,” designer Luca Mosca introduces himself, adding: “Roles than need to convey extreme elegance.”

-And that’s no understatement.
-Mosca’s resume reads like a catalogue of the best suited and booted actors there are.
+That’s no understatement.
+Mosca’s resumé reads like a catalogue of the best suited and booted actors ever to take to the silver screen.
 He tailored suits for Harrison Ford and Gary Oldman in 2013 thriller Paranoia.
-He decked out the entire US Secret Service — Dennis Quaid and Matthew Fox included — for 2008’s Vantage Point.
+He dressed Dwayne Johnson for last year’s Skyscraper.
+And he even decked out the entire US Secret Service — Dennis Quaid and Matthew Fox included — for 2008’s Vantage Point.

-But perhaps the designer’s finest hour — and indeed one he has recently revisited – is helping Keanu Reeves suit up to play the titular and ultra-violent protagonist of assassin flick John Wick.
+But perhaps the designer’s finest hour — and one he continues to revisit every year or so — is helping Keanu Reeves suit up to play the titular, ultra-violent protagonist of the John Wick action franchise.

-The costumes are seemingly as simple as the contract killer’s name, but there is much more going on with the tailored, three-piece dark suits than meets the eye.
+To look at them, you’d think the costumes as simple as the contract killer’s name; all-black, classically cut.
+But, Mosca tells us, there is more going on with Wick’s three-piece suits than meets even the character’s sharply-trained assassin eye.

-“My costume design process is based on collaboration with the others involved in the process,” explains Mosca, “so I worked very closely with the director of the John Wick films, Chad Stahelski, and Keanu himself, who trusted my sense of colour and proportion.
+“My costume design process is based on collaboration with others,” says Mosca, “so I worked very closely with the director of the John Wick films, Chad Stahelski, and Keanu himself, who always trusts my senses of colour and proportion.

-“It was an upgrade of sorts on the costuming from the first film – a chance to ‘clean’ those initial suits even further.
-You have to keep the template of the first film, as that is one with the character — and had been well-received the first time round — but you can always make improvements.
+“They’re always an upgrade of sorts on the costuming from the previous films,” he explains, “a chance to ‘clean’ those initial suits even further.
+You have to keep the template of the first two films, as that is one with the character — and has been well-received the first time round — but you can always make improvements.

-“And there are so many secrets in the suits!” reveals Mosca.
+“There are so many secrets in the suits!” adds Mosca.
 “As boring as it may sound, safety always comes first, so I often had to allow room for pads and anything else Keanu had to wear to protect himself during stunts or fight scenes.

-“And, due to the action-packed nature of the film, the suits are full of tiny slivers of fabric called ‘gussets’, which I had to insert into a suit sleeve or trouser leg to allow them to extend without ripping the material.
-That can be tricky — as all of this had to be done without compromising the accurate proportions of the costume.”
+“And, due to the action-packed nature of the films, the suits are full of tiny slivers of fabric called ‘gussets’, which I had to insert into a suit sleeve or trouser leg to allow them to extend without ripping the material.
+That can be tricky — as all of this has to be done without compromising the accurate proportions of the costume.”

-Mosca — who cameos in the film as John Wick’s tailor, discussing and fitting the assassin with his high-tech suit — also reveals that the suits – despite looking incredibly dark – aren’t actually black.
+Mosca — who cameos in the second film as John Wick’s tailor, discussing and fitting the assassin with his in-world high-tech suit — also reveals that the suits may look black, but they’re actually very dark grey.

-“They do look black, but it was actually only the suit worn in the second film during the Rome sequence that is black.
+“They do look black,” he acknowledges, “but it was actually only the suit worn in the second film during the Rome sequence that was black.
 Because of film lighting and the exposure on dark night scenes, eyes can often be misled with the darkest of fabrics.
-For this reason, most of Keanu’s suits are in dark shades of grey.”
+For this reason, most of Keanu’s suits are actually dark shades of grey.”

-“And, to finish it off, I also chose a Carl F Butcherer watch — the Manero AutoDate — as they are simply beautiful timepieces.
-They are incredibly elegant and clean at the same time – and that was exactly my aim with John Wick’s suit.”
+“Of course, to finish it off, I also chose a Carl F Butcherer watch — the Manero AutoDate — as they are simply beautiful timepieces.
+They are incredibly elegant and clean at the same time — exactly my aim with John Wick’s suit.”